Mon to Fri:

 • Filters all water in the home, including showers, appliances, outdoor spigots

-• Single system treats entire home vs. multiple filters
+• The single system treats the entire home, vs. multiple filters

 • Long-lasting filters may only need annual replacement